InRule/Samples/Authoring Samples/Decisions/README.md

 Decision Services
 ====

 Decision Services is the newest member of InRule®'s Decision Platform.
-It provides an improved, simpler model for authoring and executing rules, as well as an integration model that is standards-based that does not require deep knowledge of our SDK.
+It provides an improved decision-centric model for authoring and executing rules, as well as an integration model that is standards-based that does not require deep knowledge of our SDK.

-A decision in Decision Services is an entry point into rule exection.
-It consists of a set of inputs, rules that execute against those inputs, and a set of ouputs that reflect that result.
-Those inputs, outputs, and rules are author-defined, ultimately providing rule authors flexibility of shaping the input and output signature using during runtime execution.
+A Decision in Decision Services is an entry point into rule exection.
+It consists of a set of inputs, rules that execute against those inputs, and a set of ouputs that reflect the result.
+Those inputs, outputs, and rules are author-defined, ultimately providing rule authors flexibility of shaping the input and output signature used during runtime execution.

 Once authored is complete, Decisions can be tested in irVerify and subsequently published to a Decision Runtime for remote execution via a RESTful API.
-That Decision Runtime provides an OpenAPI (formerly known as Swagger) document which is a programming language-agnostic description on how to execute the published decisions, including each decision's required input and output result.
+The Decision Runtime provides an OpenAPI (formerly known as Swagger) document which is a programming language-agnostic description on how to execute the published Decisions, including each Decision's required input and output result.

 # Prerequisites